knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Fix any problems that arose during performance testing.

+	* Good performance should take priority over good aesthetics.
+Ideally you can achieve both, but in cases of conflict, optimize for performance.[^15]

 	* If there were problems to fix, return to step 1.

 ### Notes